 - No grapefruit juice.
 All that grapefruit juice will do is help you form more stones

-- Mecdications of other types.
-Doctors might proscribe calcium-blockers or alpha-blockers to help you pass them as well.
+- Medications of other types.
+Doctors might prescribe calcium-blockers or alpha-blockers to help you pass them as well.

-If this does not work you are in for a trip to the hospital for a relatively easy treatment.
-There are several for the doctor to chose from
+If this does not work you then go to the hospital for a relatively easy treatment.
+There are several forms of treatment that doctor to chose from

 - ESWL.
 In this procedure, sound waves are used to break up the stone to let it pas.